wjabbour/rocm-learning/DAILY_THOUGHT.md

 # Daily Thought

+## 12/3/2025

+An if statement in a kernel can negatively impact perforamnce via branch divergence.

 ## 11/28/2025

 PCIe is a multi-layer protocol for asynchronously (no shared clock) transmitting data between the host system and a device.
 Since a PCIe bus has its own internal clock, it is abstracted from the timing and other hardware aspects of the host system.
 These two facts enable a high degree of interopability between PCIe devices and host systems.